 We want you to make up your own mind.
 Our purpose here is just to make sure you have all the information you need to do it.
 The one piece of advice we do have for you when you’re picking a car insurance company is to go with one that’s great across a number of categories.

-If you’re looking for cheap, our data concludes that Farmers is the best.
+If you’re looking for cheap, our data concludes that Farmers is the cheapest auto insurance provider in the state.
 However, it’s ranked 10th in popularity (market share).
 We also found that Palisades, Travelers, Norfolk & Dedham, and USAA all rank in the top 10 for price and market share, but not for customer satisfaction (complaint index).

 What you need to do is figure out your insurance priorities and then make the best overall choice.
-If you’re feeling anxious about all this, let licensed agents help.
-Give one a call now to get started.
+If you’re feeling anxious about all this, get help from one of our independent agents.

 Where We Found The Facts

 We fact-check like it’s going out of style to find all the relevant and honest information out there about car insurance.
 The one thing that might not be true to your life are the average quotes you’ve seen on this page.
 While they are true for average drivers, you might not fit that bill entirely.
 Every driver is different, so the best way to get an accurate premium is to call for a quote.
 We just wanted to give you a good idea of what to expect by giving you a ballpark average to go on.

 - New Jersey Department of Insurance